Modern Foreign Languages

 Head of Department - Miss S. Dempsey

-In Year 7 and 8, students have 3 lessons of French and 3 lessons of Spanish per fortnight.
+At Key Stage 3, pupils have 4 lessons of either French or Spanish per fortnight.
+(From September 2023, all pupils joining the school in Year 7 will study Spanish only).
 They are taught to read, write, speak and understand the foreign language and are assessed at least twice termly in these skills, in addition to a common mid-term assessment.
 Target language is used as much as possible in lessons to ensure that pupils are stretched and have maximum exposure to the language being learnt.
-Topics taught at Key Stage 3 include myself and my friends and family, daily routine, school and where I live, amongst others.
+Topics taught at Key Stage 3 include myself and my friends and family, free time activities and school, amongst others.
 Homework is set after every lesson and is considered an integral part of the students' learning, promoting independent learning and laying the early foundations for exam success.
 Students' work is marked approximately every 2-3 weeks, highlighting particular strengths, as well as suggesting specific areas for improvement.
-Students are taught in teaching groups.
+Students are taught in mixed ability groups.

 Key Stage 4

-At Key Stage 4, pupils can either decide to continue with both French and Spanish or continue with the study of just one language.
+At Key Stage 4, pupils decide whether to continue with French or Spanish.
 They have 5 lessons per fortnight and build on the vocabulary and grammar of the previous Key Stage.
-Homework is still set after every lesson and may include a piece of extended writing, an exam style question or a listening or reading task from Kerboodle, the online learning platform that the department subscribes to.
-In Year 9, students sit a past paper in Listening and Reading every half term, and in Years 10 and 11, students are assessed in Listening, Reading and Writing approximately every half term.
+Homework is set in line with the school homework timetable and may include a piece of extended writing, an exam style question, or a listening, reading or grammar task from Kerboodle.
+In Year 10, pupils complete a past paper in Listening and Reading every half term, as well as a piece of extended writing decided by the class teacher.
+In Year 11, pupils are assessed in Listening, Reading and Writing in the first term, with a focus on exam preparation and revision after the mock examinations.
 In keeping with the high expectations of the department, the majority of students are entered for the higher tier exams at GCSE.

 Exam board - AQA